QingyangYu0529/BIS-634-QingyangYu/Homework3/README.md

 Findings from the table:

-1) The most popular MeSH term is "Humans": As one of the top 5 MeSH terms from both Alzheimer's and cancer papers, 922 of the papaers has this MeSH term.
+(1) The most popular MeSH term is "Humans": As one of the top 5 MeSH terms from both Alzheimer's and cancer papers, 922 of the papaers has this MeSH term.

-2) While on the contrary, among all the top 5 MeSH terms from both Alzheimer's and cancer papers, "Female" remain to be the least popular: 109 of the papers has this MeSH term.
+(2) While on the contrary, among all the top 5 MeSH terms from both Alzheimer's and cancer papers, "Female" remain to be the least popular: 109 of the papers has this MeSH term.

+(3) According to top 5 MeSH terms in Alzheimer's or cancer papers: Aged people are more likely to have Alzheimer's, while both middle aged and aged people are more likely to have cancers.
+Compared with female(appears in 109 of papers), male are more likely to have Alzheimer's and cancers(appears in 413 of papers).

+(4) From my perspective, although table could show the exact count of papers having both the matching MeSH terms, it is not a good choice for visualization.
+If using the network/sankey diagrams, I could get a better understanding of how various MeSH terms relate to each other.

 ## Exercise 3